Sampling diverse near-optimal solutions via algorithmic quantum annealing

-where ${s}^{(a)}$ and ${s}^{(b)}$ are any two configurations belong to the set, and $R \in [0,1]$ is the renormalized distance threshold.
+Here, ${s}^{(a)}$ and ${s}^{(b)}$ are any two configurations belonging to the set, $R \in [0,1]$ is the normalized distance threshold, and we take $d({s}^{(a)},{s}^{(b)})$ as a Hamming distance (for low-dimensional problems, one may consider its refinement, which we discuss below).
 In the thermodynamics limit, these basins of attractions could correspond to a subset of the pure spin-glass states that are mutually distant according to such metric.
 Spin glass pure states can be characterized within one-step replica symmetry breaking (1RSB) cavity method~\cite{mezard_information_2009}.